-Who in You Sets Your Goals?
+Who in You Makes Your Choices?

-For example, if your primary self is achievement-oriented in the world of business and it wants to be successful in that world, then one of its values would be to have you achieve whatever it is that is required of someone who is successful in your line of business.
+For example, if your primary self is achievement-oriented in the world of business and this version of you wants to be successful in that world, then one of its values would be to have you achieve whatever it is that is required of someone who is successful in your line of business.

 At the time of setting such a goal, you would probably feel excited and enthusiastic, as if you had discovered a new path or a better way to live your life.